CapitalOM/QB-API/README.md

 You can also get (read) *all* of the questions stored in the database by calling with a `get` request: `/api/questions/`.

+You can also get (read) random questions of a specific category `category` stored in the database by calling with a `get` request: `/api/categories/category`.
+By default, the number of categories chosen is 3, but you can get a different amount `N` via the following query string: `/api/categories/category?size=N`.

 ### Post

 You can post (create) a single question JSON object by calling with a `post` request: `/api/questions/`.